Updated June 12, 2023

 Example #3 – Customizing Date Comparing using Conditional IF Statement

-Well, getting TRUE or FALSE as values seems a bit weird to naked eyes, as someone who looks at your data may not have an idea what TRUE and FALSE resembles inside respective columns.
+Getting TRUE or FALSE as values seems a bit weird to the naked eye, as someone who looks at your data may not know what TRUE and FALSE resemble inside respective columns.
 We can customize the output of our comparison by using the Conditional IF Statement, which is a part of Excel.

 Step 1: Initiate the conditional IF statement as shown in the screenshot below:

-IF statement first checks if the given logical condition is generating output as TRUE and FALSE.
+IF statement first checks if the given logical condition generates output as TRUE and FALSE.
 Based on the output, it prints the result specified under value_if_true and value_if_false arguments.

-Step 2: We need to check whether two date values from columns A and B are matching or not; for this, we can use A2=B2 as a logical_test argument under the IF statement.
+Step 2: We need to check whether two date values from columns A and B match; we can use A2=B2 as a logical_test argument under the IF statement.

 Step 3: Now, we need to specify the argument if the condition holds or is TRUE or, in other words, two date values are matching with each other.
 We will use “Matching” as a value for argument value_if_true.

-Step 4: Similarly, for the value_if_false argument, we will use “Not Matching”, which will represent those cells where the date value from two columns is not matching with each other.
+Step 4: Similarly, for the value_if_false argument, we will use “Not Matching”, which will represent those cells where the date value from two columns does not match each other.

 Now, Press Enter to see the output as shown below:

-Since the date values present under cell A2 and B2 are matching with each other, we are getting output as “Matching” under cell C2.
+Since the date values present under cells A2 and B2 match each other, we get output as “Matching” under cell C2.

 Step 5: Drag the formula to get the output for all the cells.

-These are some comparison methods for comparing date values across two columns under Excel.
+These are some comparison methods for comparing data values across two columns under Excel.
 We will allow this article to end here.
-But, have some points for you to remember:
+But have some points for you to remember:

 Things to Remember

-- Date values are stored as nothing but the number of days from the seed date at the backend of the system.
-Don’t get confused if you see a date value and number value match each other in some cases.
+- Date values are stored as the number of days from the seed date at the system’s backend.
+Don’t get confused if you see a date value and a number value match each other in some cases.
 Ex.
 Row 8 in our example.

 This has been a guide to Compare Dates in Excel.
-Here we discuss How to Compare Dates in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to Compare Dates in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –